 Find out more about how ShiftPixy can help you rock work-life balance.

 Blockchain is a new technology that became famous due to its implementation in bitcoin trading.
 An article in the Computer World suggests that Blockchain is quickly becoming a widespread phenomenon as governments, the private sector, and financial institutions are experimenting with Blockchain to protect the important data of consumers.
 Salaries of Blockchain developers are on par with AI – or Artificial Intelligence experts as an average engineer makes between $150,000 and $175,000.

 #17 Drone Pilot

 As drones go mainstream, many companies are hiring individuals that can easily handle drones in a public place.
-Perhaps, Amazon is the most popular examples of a company using drone pilots to maneuver their gadgets for packet deliveries.
+Perhaps, Amazon is the most popular example of a company using drone pilots to maneuver their gadgets for packet deliveries.
 As local governments pass new laws to allow drones, city governments are already hiring drone pilots for projects such as environmental cleaning and weather reports.

 If you’re good at handling drones, it may be the time to become a drone pilot as average salaries are between $33,000 and $44,000 in the government sector.
 Private companies such as Amazon pay higher as starting pay scales can reach more than $50,000.

 In this modern era, new buildings demand certified installation technicians who can carefully manage the installation process.
 Accordingly, HVAC technicians are in demand because they are experts in providing safe solutions to install and manage futuristic appliances.

 You can easily become HVAC technicians by enrolling in a two-year college.
 Many colleges also offer one year accelerated program; whereas some also offer a job guarantee on passing the 15-month course.